 What else might we need?

-We have a number of small inexpensive educational booklets available, along with many other pocket money priced items from souvenirs to camera film.
+We have a number of small inexpensive educational booklets available, along with many other pocket money priced items from souvenirs to model cars.
 We encourage the use of cameras inside the museum as photographs always make an exciting display back at school.